 Eterna KonTiki Date

-The choice of color scheme not only makes the watch look more interesting, but also greatly increases its legibility thanks to an extremely high level of contrast and a generous amount of luminous substance.
+The choice of the color scheme not only makes the dial look more interesting but also greatly increases its legibility.
+Not only thanks to its high level of contrast, but also because a generous amount of Superluminova.

-The latter covers not only its hour and minute hands, as well as the dots above the stick-shaped hour markers, but also fills the four triangles at 3, 6, 9 and 12 o’clock, which makes the watch especially easy to read even in total darkness.
+The latter covers the hour and minute hands, as well as the dots above the stick-shaped hour markers.
+But wait: there is (literally) more!
+The luminous substance also fills the four triangles at 3, 6, 9, and 12 o’clock.
+This makes the dial especially easy to read even in total darkness.

 The differences, however, are not completely visual.

-While the Anniversary edition was delivered with Eterna’s own 3010 in-house caliber, the new watch is powered by a run off the mill Sellita SW 200 automatic movement.
+While the Anniversary edition featured Eterna’s own 3010 in-house calibers, the KonTiki Date uses a run-off-the-mill Sellita SW200 automatic movement.

-Being a slightly modified clone of the ever-popular ETA 2824 movement, this little engine has a good reputation for its reliability and accuracy and is used by such watch companies as the Swiss Oris, and the German Limes and MarcelloC.
+Being a slightly modified clone of the ever-popular ETA 2824 movement, this little engine has a good reputation for its reliability and accuracy.

-Yes, the expensive (and daringly futuristic) Porsche Design watches are in fact manufactured by Eterna.
+Yes, the expensive (and daringly futuristic) Porsche Design watches are manufactured by Eterna.
 That says something, right?

 Photos: Eterna